 What to Buy in a Tabacchi Shop in Italy

 Why do you need a tobacco shop if you don't smoke?
-A Tabacchi is where you can go to buy local bus tickets ( bigletti).
-You can often buy bus tickets at a news vendor's kiosk as well or at a biglietteria near the starting point of buses, such as outside a train station.
+Because a tabacchi is where you can go to buy local bus tickets (bigletti in Italian).
+Bus tickets are also often sold at a news vendor's kiosk or at a biglietteria near the starting point of buses, such as outside a train station.
+Tabacchi's are very convenient to buy tickets and refill bus passes because they are so plentiful.

-And yes, you can get cigarettes, lighters, and other tobacco products at a Tabacchi in Italy.
+And yes, you can get cigarettes, lighters, and other tobacco products at tabacchi across Italy.
 Some tabacchi have a vending machine outside so you can buy cigarettes 24 hours a day.
+Just remember that smoking indoors is prohibited everywhere in the country.

 How to Find a Tabacchi in Italy